dinuxbg/gnupru/README.md

 	$ ct-ng build
 	$ PATH=$HOME/x-tools/pru-elf/bin:$PATH

 ### Building From Sources

-The custom build scripts are tested on a Debian host, but should work on any recent distro.
+The custom build scripts are should work on any recent Linux distro.
 They are intended to be simple enough, so that they can act as a documentation how to cross-compile a toolchain.
 They intentionally lack some features:

- * Downloaded source tarballs are not verified.
+ * Downloaded source tarballs are **not** verified.
  * Host binaries are not stripped, leading to bigger host executables sizes.
 Target firmware size is not affected, though!
  * Code complexity is kept at only about 100 lines of simple `BASH` statements.